 - U.S. exports of dairy products to China have dropped significantly stemming from retaliatory tariffs.

 Approximate Net Recovery on Cost

 Butter may warrant special analysis: Butter is a seasonal product.
 Prices almost always go up in the fall and winter, related to holiday cooking and baking.
 While sales volumes may be moderately impacted, rising market prices for butter can more greatly impact sales dollars.
 A lot of creameries will start building supply in anticipation of fall demand.
-Discuss with your appraiser whether a high-low analysis to account for seasonality makes sense for companies in this sector.
+Lenders should discuss with appraisers whether a high-low analysis to account for seasonality makes sense for companies in this sector.

 Private label products may warrant modifications to exit strategies: Many dairy products are manufactured under a private label.
-Lenders should beware that manufacturers may not be permitted to sell private label product unless it’s repackaged.
+Lenders should be aware that manufacturers may not be permitted to sell private-label products unless they are repackaged.
 While in certain instances, repackaging may be possible, it will incur extra time and expense in a liquidation.

-If milk is an asset you do lend against, pay close attention to how the appraiser modifies the exit strategy to accommodate its perishability.
-Depending on the product, there may be a couple of weeks or possibly just days to sell it.
-Also beware of the strict regulations governing the sale, pricing, and production of milk.
+For those who lend against milk as an asset, it is important to pay close attention to how an appraiser modifies the exit strategy to accommodate perishability.
+Depending on the product, there may be a couple of weeks or possibly just days to sell.
+It is also important to be aware of the strict regulations governing the sale, pricing, and production of milk.